-Recognizing the need for a collaborative conversation about public lands protection, the Gunnison Board of County Commissioners convened the Gunnison Working Group for Public Lands (“the Working Group”) in early 2016.
-The Working Group met monthly through February 2016 to June 2018 to craft a public lands proposal - based on consensus - that would protect community values, take into account the various needs of user groups, and provide long-lasting stability to important public lands in and around Gunnison County.
+To deepen and broaden the community conversation, the Working Group formed and was tasked with creating a single, consensus proposal encompassing aspects of the three original proposals and associated comments.
+The initial recommendations released in June 2017 were the result of that work to find consensus on a unified community proposal.
+The Working Group met monthly through February 2016 to June 2017 to craft a public lands proposal - based on consensus - that would protect community values, take into account the various needs of user groups, and provide long-lasting stability to important public lands in and around the Gunnison Basin.

 The initial report was released in June of 2017 as the product of that work.
 The Working Group also agreed that, moving forward, all organizations would collaborate and together be a coalition under the name of Gunnison Public Lands Initiative.

 Since the initial proposal was released, the GPLI has been engaging the community and diverse stakeholders in conversations about the initial proposal and what it would mean for the future of our local public lands.
 Most of the proposed land designations were met with support when the initial proposal was released.
 Some areas of improvement and suggested changes were identified through community feedback, and the GPLI has refined the proposal based on that input.

 With that input, the GPLI is proud to recommend 452,221 acres of public lands based on consensus for protection in and around the Gunnison Basin, and looks forward to seeing these recommendations drafted into federal legislation.

 The revised January 2019 report can be found HERE.